-- 1 Interpret the given information relating to the work and resources when installing and removing licensed asbestos enclosure or containment areas. - 1.1 Interpret and extract information from method statements, drawings, specifications, schedules and manufacturers' information. - The candidate can construct the enclosure in accordance with the site drawing in the plan of work (POW) and remove it according to the work schedule. - 1.2 Comply with information and/or instructions derived from risk assessments and method statement. - The enclosure is fitted with viewing panels, NPUs and appropriate warning signs in accordance with the method statement and risk assessments. - 1.3 State the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented. - The candidate reports any inappropriate information or unsuitable resources to the supervisor and follows any resulting instructions. - 1.4 Describe different types of information, their source and how they are interpreted.
+- 1 Interpret the given information relating to the work and resources when installing and removing licensed asbestos enclosure or containment areas. - 1.1 Interpret and extract relevant information from the plan of work, risk assessments, drawings, specifications, schedules and manufacturers' information.

+The learner can construct the enclosure in accordance with the site drawing in the plan of work (POW) and remove it according to the work schedule.

+1.2 Comply with information and/or instructions derived from risk assessments and method statements.

+The enclosure is fitted with viewing panels, NPUs and appropriate warning signs in accordance with the method statement and risk assessments.

+1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.

+The learner reports any inappropriate information or unsuitable resources to the supervisor and follows any resulting instructions.

+1.4 Describe different types of information, their source and how they are interpreted.

-The candidate is able to describe
+The learner is able to describe

-- 1. drawings as being within the POW and tell you how to set the site up. - 2. method statements as being within the POW and tell you how to do the job. - 3. specifications as being within the POW and directs operatives to the standard operating procedures (SOPs) - 4. schedules, ASB5 (start and finish time of works.) - 5. manufacturers' information, relating to the use of RPE and the NPU - 6. regulations and approved Codes of Practice relating to the removal of asbestos, such as.
-CAR 2012 and accompanying ACoP
+- 1. drawings as being within the POW and tell you how to set the site up. - 2. method statements as being within the POW and tell you how to do the job. - 3. specifications as being within the POW and directs operatives to the standard operating procedures (SOPs) - 4. schedules, ASB5 (start and finish time of works.) - 5. manufacturers' information, relating to the use of RPE and the NPU - 6. regulations and approved Codes of Practice relating to the removal of asbestos, such as, CAR 2012 and accompanying ACoP

 - 2 Know how to comply with relevant legislation and official guidance when installing and removing licensed asbestos enclosure or containment areas.

-- 2.1 Describe their responsibilities under current legislation and official guidance whilst working:
+- 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working:

 - 1. in the workplace,

 - 2. below ground level,

 - 3. at height,

 - 4. in confined spaces,

 - 5. with tools and equipment,

 - 6. with materials and substances,

 - 7. with movement/storage of materials and

 - 8. by manual handling and mechanical lifting.

-The candidate is aware that special conditions apply to the working practices and places listed.
-The candidate complies with organisational procedures to ensure the safety of themselves and others.
+The learner is aware that special conditions apply to the working practices and places listed.
+The learner complies with organisational procedures to ensure the safety of themselves and others.

 - 2.2 Describe the organisational security procedures for

 - 1. tools,

 - 2. equipment and personal belongings in relation to site,

 - 3. workplace,

+- 4. company,

+- 5. operative

+- 6. skips,

-- 4. company and operative.
+- 7. decontamination units and

+- 8. vehicles.

-The candidate can state organisation procedures for keeping the following secure:
+The learner can state organisation procedures for keeping the following secure:

-- 1. tools.
+- 1. tools,

 - 2. equipment and personal belongings in relation to site,

 - 3. workplace,

+- 4. company,

+- 5. operative

+- 6. skips,

-- 4. company and operative.
+- 7. decontamination units and

+- 8. vehicles

-- 2.3 State what the accident reporting procedures are and who is responsible for making reports.
+- 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.

-The candidate can state organisation procedures
+The learner can state organisation procedures